-We have read about the intrinsic semiconductor before and we know that the conductivity of an intrinsic semiconductor depends upon the surrounding temperature and also that at room temperature, its conductivity is very low.
-With such low conductivity, it is considered unsuitable for use in the electronic devices.
-In order to deal with this problem, we introduce the concept of doping and extrinsic semiconductors.
-In this section, we will learn about extrinsic semiconductors.
+The conductivity of an intrinsic semiconductor depends on the surrounding temperature.
+At room temperature, it exhibits a low conductivity.
+Due to its low conductivity, it is deemed unsuitable for use in electronic devices.
+In order to deal with this problem, the concept of doping arose, and as a result of which extrinsic semiconductors were manufactured.
+In this section, we will discuss what extrinsic semiconductors.

 The dopant added to the material is chosen such that the original lattice of the pure semiconductor is not distorted.
 Also, the dopants occupy only a few of the sites in the crystal of the original semiconductor and it is necessary that the size of the dopant is nearly equal to the size of the semiconductor atoms.

-In the process of doping on a material such as a tetravalent Si or Ge, two types of dopants are used:
+While doping tetravalent atoms such as Si or Ge, two types of dopants are used, and they are:

-- Pentavalent atoms, that is, atoms with valency 5; such as Arsenic (As), Phosphorous (Pi), Antimony (Sb), etc.
+- Pentavalent atoms: Atoms with valency 5; such as Arsenic (As), Phosphorous (Pi), Antimony (Sb), etc.

 When a tetravalent atom such as Si or Ge is doped with a trivalent impurity such as Al, B, In, etc., the dopant atom has one less electron than the surrounding atoms of Si or Ge.
 Thus, the fourth atom of the tetravalent atom is free and a hole or a vacancy is generated in the trivalent atom.
 In such materials, the holes are the charge carriers and such semiconductors are termed as p-type semiconductors.

 Define the terms generation and recombination of charge carriers.

 The generation of carriers is defined as the process in which free electrons and holes are generated in pairs.